Showing posts with label PD - platformers. Show all posts

 Rumbo

 The first end of level boss is a giant bat but don't fret too much because it just moves up and down.
 It's lame and probably should have been left out if I'm honest.
-But Rumbo has come prepared for all these monsters and bosses and is loaded with more than enough ammunition, which is something I love about the game.
+But Rumbo has come prepared for all these monsters and bosses and is loaded with more than enough ammunition, which is something I appreciate.

-Graphics are quite average Joe but do their job even if entering a new room draws at ST Basic speeds.
-Sound effects are made up of a few fuzzy samples but they're good and I especially liked those howel of death.
-Also, Rumbo's tippy-tappy walk reminded this old gamer of Chuckie Egg 2 (ZX Spectrum version).
-I know I'm being daft, but I loved it and it also broke the near-silence due to the lack of in-game music.
+Graphics are average Joe but do their job even if entering a new room draws at the speed of ST Basic.
+Sound effects are made up of a few samples; they're good and I especially liked the howel of death.
+Rumbo's tippy-tappy walk reminded this old gamer of Chuckie Egg 2 (ZX Spectrum version).
+I know I'm being daft, but I loved it and it broke the near-silence due to the lack of in-game music.
 Which is a shame?

-Overall, I have really enjoyed Rumbo which I've found to be balanced and fun to play.
+I have really enjoyed Rumbo which is balanced and fun to play.
 Sadly, there's that bug on level two but maybe it was me?
 I tried it twice and each time I got stuck...
 Ignoring that, Rumbo offers platform fans to be an avenging squirrel in a Ricky D world.
 This is cool so grab your bandana and download the floppy disk!

 Saturday, March 17, 2018